SNAP Benefits in Michigan: How to Apply and Qualify

 What Can You Buy with SNAP Benefits?

-It's also important to know what you cannot buy with your SNAP benefits.
-The program has specific restrictions, and your EBT card will not work for non-food items, alcohol, or foods that are sold hot and ready to eat.
+It's also helpful to know what you cannot buy with your EBT card.
+SNAP benefits do not cover non-food items, vitamins, or any food that is sold hot and ready to eat.
+Ineligible items include:

 How to Manage Your SNAP Benefits

-Staying on top of your SNAP benefits helps you budget effectively and keep your assistance active without any interruptions.
+Staying on top of your SNAP benefits helps you budget effectively and make sure you always have access to your funds.

 EBT Deposit Schedule in Michigan

-In Michigan, your SNAP benefits are deposited between the 3rd and 21st of each month.
-The specific date is based on the last digit of your case number, which helps you plan your grocery budget.
+In Michigan, SNAP benefits are deposited between the 3rd and 21st of the month.
+Your specific date is determined by the last digit of your case number, which helps you plan your monthly budget.

 See Michigan EBT deposit schedule for 2025